 Opening (Walk Through #1)

-Opening (Walk Through #1) is a responsive pubic artwork enhancing community interactions with the architecture and open space in one of downtown Sheboygan’s alleyways.
-The construction of the piece will bridge the public space with the community that inhabit it.
+Opening (Walk Through #1) is a responsive public artwork enhancing community interactions with the architecture and open space in one of downtown Sheboygan’s alleyways.
+The construction of the piece will bridge the public space with the community that inhabits it.
 This, in turn, should mirror how the relationship between people, art, and environment can empower the city as a whole.
-As a Colombian immigrant, Gabriel finds it important to involve the community, especially the Latinx community, in this process as a way to integrate them and thus enrich the fabric of the Sheboygan Community.
+As a Colombian immigrant, Gabriel finds it important to involve the community, especially the Latinx community, in this process as a way to integrate them and thus enrich the fabric of the Sheboygan community.

 Made possible with support from the National Endowment for the Arts,